How to Tell If a Gold Jewelry Piece Is High Quality?

 The Maker's Mark

-In addition to the hallmark, each piece of jewelry carries a maker's mark - a unique identifier belonging to the manufacturer or importer, engraved in a lozenge-shaped cartouche (manufacturer) or oval (importer).
+In addition to the hallmark, each piece of jewelry bears a maker's mark - a stamp unique to the manufacturer or importer, engraved in a lozenge-shaped cartouche (manufacturer) or an oval one (importer).
 This mark is traceable: in the event of a dispute, it identifies who placed the item on the market.

 On a new piece of jewelry purchased from a jeweler, both hallmarks should be present.
 Their absence can be considered a red flag.

 They are engraved in discreet but accessible spots: the inside of a gold signet ring, the clasp of a necklace or bracelet, the setting of an earring.
-On finer pieces, a loupe (×10 magnification) helps to read them.
-Most jewelers offer this check free of charge.
+On fine pieces, a loupe (×10 magnification) helps to read them.
+Most jewelers will check this for you at no charge.

 These three designations coexist on the market but represent very different realities - and very different levels of durability.

 • Solid gold (or "full gold"): the alloy contains the stated proportion of gold throughout its entire thickness.
-A piece of 750‰ (18-karat) solid gold jewelry is 75% pure gold through and through.
+A piece of 750‰ (18-carat) solid gold jewelry is 75% pure gold all the way through.
 It does not wear down, does not tarnish, and can be reworked indefinitely by a jeweler.

-• Gold-plated: a base metal (brass, copper) coated with a thin layer of gold through electroplating.
-French regulations require a minimum thickness of 3 microns to use the label "gold-plated."
-This coating wears away over time - within a few months to a few years depending on how often it's worn and the wearer's skin chemistry - eventually exposing the base metal.
+• Gold-plated: a base metal core (brass, copper) coated with a thin layer of gold by electroplating.
+French law requires a minimum thickness of 3 microns to use the term "gold-plated."
+This layer wears away over time - within months to years, depending on how often it's worn and the wearer's skin chemistry - eventually revealing the base metal underneath.

-• Vermeil: a 925 sterling silver base coated with at least 5 microns of 750‰ gold.
-Higher quality than standard gold-plated jewelry, vermeil is still a gold-surface piece - not solid gold.
-With daily wear, it lasts one to five years; worn occasionally, it can last considerably longer.
+• Vermeil: a 925 silver base coated with at least 5 microns of 750‰ gold.
+Higher quality than standard gold-plated pieces, vermeil is still a gold-surface jewelry item - not solid gold.
+With daily wear, it typically lasts one to five years; worn occasionally, a piece can last much longer.

 • Gold-filled: the gold layer represents at least 1/20 of the jewelry's total weight (5%).
 More durable than standard gold-plated, but still distinct from solid gold.

-The distinction is visible on the label and the hallmark: only solid gold carries an official guarantee hallmark.
-Gold-plated and vermeil items do not bear a government hallmark - their nature may be stated on the packaging, but this is not verified in the same way.
-A square hallmark is often a sign of gold plating.
+The distinction shows on the label and hallmark: only solid gold carries an official assay hallmark.
+Gold-plated and vermeil pieces carry no government stamp - their nature may be stated on the packaging, but this declaration is not subject to the same level of oversight.
+A square hallmark is often an indicator of gold plating.

 Verifying Authenticity Without Lab Equipment